KJJHHH/Stocks/Sentiment_Advisor/README.md

 ## Introduction
 In this analysis, we evaluate the performance of sentiment analysis using the FinBERT model on two Taiwanese stocks: TW Stock 0050 and 2409.
 The study involves comparing the outcomes of pretraining and finetuning phases, accompanied by backtesting strategies to gauge asset performance.

-Additionally, we aim to leverage the insights gained from sentiment analysis to build a personal investment advisor.
-This advisor will summarize news articles and provide simple insights to assist investors in making informed decisions.

 ## Data
 - From UDN (經濟日報)